How to Read Your Step 2 CK Score Report Like a Strategist

 Students who look at the three-digit number and close the PDF are discarding the most specific feedback they will ever receive about their clinical knowledge profile.
 The content area breakdown is not decorative.
 It is a map of exactly where your clinical reasoning succeeded and where it did not, organized by the same physician tasks and clinical systems that define the work of a physician.

-Whether you use that map for a retake, for intern year preparation, or simply for honest self-assessment, the students who read it carefully have a structural advantage over those who do not.
+Whether you use that map for a retake, for intern year preparation, or simply for calibrating your self-assessment, the students who read it carefully carry an informational edge into their next step.

 Build This Diagnostic Insight Before Test Day